What is advanced phishing?

 Using automated bots, attackers can collect and analyze responses efficiently, allowing them to refine their scam tactics and launch more effective attacks in future.
 Specialized OTP bots can intercept OTPs sent out to users for multi-factor authentication (MFA) and exploit them to compromise users account security and gain unauthorized access.
 Furthermore, using spoofing and other tactics, intelligent bots can fool defense measures by mimicking human behavior, resulting in the compromise of sensitive information or the infiltration of corporate networks.

-Risks Associated with Advanced Phishing Attacks
+What Are the Risks Associated With Advanced Phishing Attacks?

 Advanced phishing attacks pose significant risks to consumers and businesses, including financial losses, data breaches, account takeover, and damage to reputation.